ejona86/taus/README.md

 ## Creating new NES/IPS files

-To create a new NES file output (IPS/NES file), simply create a new .cfg file, mirroring one of the existing ones (depending on what you are making), and any .s files for the source.
-Then modify the Makefile to list the object files you want to include within your IPS/NES file.
-These will be in the form build/ORIGNAME.o corresponding to each ORIGINAL.s file.
-If your .cfg file was named `myfile.ext.cfg`, then run `$ make build/myfile.ext` to build the output.
+To create new IPS mods, use handicap as a template.
+Make a new .s file with your mod and then modify the Makefile.
+The .s file is assembled into a .o file and the .o files are linked into an IPS file with the help of a .cfg linker config.
+The normal structure generates the .cfg from magic metadata in the .o files added by ips.inc.
+It not too hard to create the .cfg manually, but this tends to be a bit tedious for IPS as each hunk requires two segments and hunks should be sorted.

-The extension used does not matter to the Makefile nor linker.
+If your mod is very invasive to Tetris, manually creating the IPS hunks can be impractical or you may just prefer modifying the Tetris disassembly directly.

-For any modifications to the original ROM, creating the IPS hunks directly works well for 1) mods with few changes and 2) injecting a jsr to a custom function.
-If you need to make changes that don't reference any new labels, then you can manage a .diff file.
+In such a case then you can manage a .diff file that is applied to the Tetris PRG.s disassembly.
 The .diff is intended to be checked in and is applied to build/diffhead-YOURFILENAME.
 You can change the diffhead and `make` will re-generate the .diff.
 Similarly, changing the .diff will re-generate the diffhead.
+See twoplayer for an example.
+If you need to modify the CHR ROM, then that one part would need to be done as an IPS mod.